VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Experiments

 \subsection{Dataset}

-Following \cite{park_know_2025}, we use ChatGPT o3 \citep{o3} to generate pairs of prompts and negative prompts.
+Following \citet{park_know_2025}, we use ChatGPT o3 \citep{o3} to generate pairs of prompts and negative prompts to construct our dataset NegGenBench.
 Unlike prior work, our prompts are intentionally more challenging: the negative prompt is typically related to the positive one, and as a critical component—e.g., the positive prompt of a bike could have a negative prompt of ``wheels".
-Additional examples are shown in Figure~\ref{fig:res}.
-Besides prompts, two questions are generated at the same time for later evaluation, one query if the image has the main object, either with or without the negative element, and the other one queries if the negative prompt element is missing.
+However, the positive prompt sometimes also uses a non-negation method to imply the item is missing, such as using terms like ``empty'' and ``exposed'' to make it more natural.
+Besides prompts, two questions are generated at the same time for later evaluation, one question asking if the image has the main object, either with or without the negative element, and the other one queries if the negative prompt element is missing.
 Prompts are generated in batches.
-Due to the fact that the model might output similar concepts for different prompts, it may introduce some repetition across batches or within batches with different phasing.
 There are 200 prompts generated, and we run them with 2 different seeds for the main results.